How to Stop a Garnishment in Georgia? Your Questions Answered

 In order to get to the garnishment stage in Georgia, a creditor must sue the debtor in court first.
 A creditor can be a credit card company, a collections company, a car or medical creditor, or even an individual to whom you owe money, like an employer.
 This lawsuit is separate from the garnishment lawsuit.
 The initial lawsuit seeks a monetary default judgment against the debtor; the judgment is an order from a judge stating that a debtor owes the creditor a specific amount of money.
 In Georgia, the lawsuit must be served upon the debtor personally or upon a person living with the debtor who is of age by a sheriff or a process server.
 If the creditor successfully shows the court that the debtor owes the money, then the judge will issue an order giving the judgment to the creditor.
 Otherwise, if the debtor does not properly answer the lawsuit, then the judge will give the creditor an automatic judgment.

-Garnishment in Georgia Questions: How is a Judgment Void?
+Garnishment in Georgia: How is a Judgment Void?

 A judgment can be void if it was improperly issued.
 For example, the judgment can be void if the lawsuit was never served upon the debtor.
 In some instances, the process server or sheriff may serve the wrong person or serve the lawsuit at an address where the debtor never resided.
 If that is the case, then the debtor may petition the court to reopen the case and present evidence that s/he lived elsewhere or was never served to seek that the court void the judgment.
 Another way of voiding a judgment is if the debtor was in the military and was deployed at the time the lawsuit was filed.
 In this case, there is a Soldiers and Sailors Relief Act that requires creditors to make sure that the debtor is not deployed at the time of filing suit.
 If that is the case, then the debtor can petition the court to vacate the judgment.

 Contact CMC Law at any time to consult with a licensed debt attorney.
-You can call our office in the Atlanta area at 404.585.0040 or e-mail us at info@lawcmc.com.
+Call our Atlanta area office at 404.585.0040 or e-mail us at info@lawcmc.com.
 We will answer any garnishment in Georgia questions you have, along with anything else you need assistance with.

 ★★★★★